 John Hurt (1940-2017)

 Friends and fellow movie buffs, it is with sorrow that I bring you the news that English actor Sir John Hurt died of pancreatic cancer on 25 January 2017 at age 77.
-He was a widely known actor who was notable for his smooth, distinctive voice and his film roles in "Alien", "The Elephant Man", "V for Vendetta", and series like "Hellboy" and "Harry Potter".
-His acting profession spanned more than five decades, starting in 1962 with his first movie, "The Wild and the Willing".
-Four years later, Hurt got cast in his first role in a big-screen adaptation of "A Man for All Seasons", and in 1971, he played a neighbour accused of murder in "10 Rillington Place", starring opposite Richard Attenborough.
-His role in the film eventually earned him a nomination for a BAFTA Award in the Best Supporting Actor category.
-While continuing his film career, Hunt starred in television dramas, such as portraying Quentin Crisp in the play "The Naked Civil Servant".
-It won him his first British Academy Television Award and made him a prominent actor.
-Hurt had another acclaimed performance in a BBC adaptation of "I, Claudius" as Roman Emperor Caligula the following year.
+He was a well-known actor notable for his smooth, distinctive voice and his film roles in "Alien," "The Elephant Man," "V for Vendetta," and series such as "Hellboy" and "Harry Potter."
+His acting profession spanned over five decades, starting in 1962 with his first movie, "The Wild and the Willing."
+Four years later, Hurt landed his first role in the big-screen adaptation of "A Man for All Seasons."
+In 1971, he played a neighbour accused of murder in "10 Rillington Place," starring opposite Richard Attenborough.
+Hurt's performance eventually earned him a BAFTA Award nomination for Best Supporting Actor.
+While continuing his film career, Hurt starred in television dramas, including his portrayal of Quentin Crisp in the play "The Naked Civil Servant."
+It earned him his first British Academy Television Award, establishing him as a prominent figure in the acting world.
+Hurt delivered another critically acclaimed performance in a BBC adaptation of "I, Claudius" the following year as Roman Emperor Caligula.

-Not until 1978 was John Hurt recognised as the best character actor at the cinema when he starred in "Midnight Express", which earned him a Golden Globe, a BAFTA and an Academy Award nomination.
-During that same time, Hurt would do voice-overs in two animated films.
-Such roles include Aragon in Ralph Bakshi's interpretation of "The Lord of the Rings" and Hazel in "Watership Down".
-His talent and fame would spread the word to director Ridley Scott, who cast him as the first victim of an extraterrestrial threat in a movie that proved terrifying space horror - that no one could hear anyone scream.
-The feature was entitled "Alien", and it featured the character's death placed as the iconic scene of film history, and he would later reprise his role in a 1987 sci-fi parody "Spaceballs".
-After "Alien", Hurt starred in what was to be a hit and heart-wrenching biography from up-and-coming Director David Lynch about a hideously deformed figure who was the title character of the movie known as "The Elephant Man".
+Not until 1978 was John Hurt recognised as the best character actor in the cinema when he starred in "Midnight Express," which earned him a Golden Globe, a BAFTA, and an Academy Award nomination.
+During that same time, Hurt would record voice-overs for two animated films.
+Such roles include Aragorn in Ralph Bakshi's interpretation of "The Lord of the Rings" and Hazel in "Watership Down."
+His talent and fame would spread the word to director Ridley Scott, who cast him as the first victim of an extraterrestrial threat in a movie that proved to be terrifying space horror, in which no one could hear anyone scream.
+The feature was called "Alien," and the character's death was one of the most iconic scenes in film history.
+He would later reprise his role in the 1987 sci-fi parody "Spaceballs."
+After "Alien," Hurt starred in what was to be a hit and heart-wrenching biopic from up-and-coming Director David Lynch about a hideously deformed figure who was the title character of the movie known as "The Elephant Man."

-Before his death, Hurt recently played a priest in "Jackie", and two of his final movies were "That Good Night" and "Darkest Hour", due to be released soon.
+Before his death, Hurt recently played a priest in "Jackie," and two of his final movies, "That Good Night" and "Darkest Hour," were scheduled for release soon.
 My condolences go to his family, and may you rest in peace, John Hurt.

 No comments: